stuartduff/fa-box-shortcode/readme.txt

 The `color=""` parameter allows you to choose one of the predefined colors listed below

-Also don't forget to add some content between the shortcode containers too!
+Also don't forget to add some text content between the shortcode containers too!

-> How can I disable the plugins default awesome stylesheet as my theme is loading it's own?
+> How can I disable the plugins default font awesome stylesheet as my theme is loading it's own?

 There is a filter inside the Font Awesome Box Shortcode plugin titled `enqueued_fabs_font_awesome_filter` which you can use to specify your themes enqueued version of Font Awesome which will then disable the plugin version from loading.